 17) Moving beyond test prep & achievement gaps - Some schools are no longer focusing on closing the achievement gap by raising test scores (research shows no sustainable impact there).
 Instead the focus is shifting on closing the opportunity gap that exists in our society because of implicit bias, culture incompetence and significant segregation in our schools.

-about the oppressive social constructs and systems within our schools (we need many more educators involved but I think the conversation is growing).
+18) Addressing the systemic racism that permeates our schools - Thanks to social media, I see more and more educators engaged in discussions about the oppressive social constructs and systems within our schools (we need many more educators involved but I think the conversation is growing).
 Many educators are pushing the conversation to go deeper and address the root cause (racism) of many of the problems plaguing our educational system.
 I am seeing more intentional and explicit education about racism, hate and bias and that is giving me hope!

 19) Mental health supports are not a luxury- Yes - we have finally reached a point in education where we no longer view social workers or guidance counselors or school psychologists as a luxury.
 These supports are necessities in our schools because our kids have suffered so much trauma in the world and if we want them to learn how to read, write and do math, then they need to feel emotionally safe and secure first!